Analysis | Actually, the data don’t suggest anything unusual about Florida’s excess death toll

 Of course, that doesn’t tell us anything about the comparison between Florida’s official covid-19 death toll and its excess deaths, just that the excess deaths themselves don’t suggest any strange pattern.

 So let’s address the question directly.
 The CDC data include weekly estimates of excess deaths within an estimated range that we can use to show a broad estimate of the number of excess deaths in a region over time.
-When compared to the official death toll compiled by The Post, you can see that nationally and in New York and Florida, the number of excess deaths has generally run ahead of the number of confirmed deaths.
+When compared to the official death toll compiled by The Washington Post, you can see that nationally and in New York and Florida, the number of excess deaths has generally run ahead of the number of confirmed deaths.
 In recent weeks, the number of confirmed deaths has closed with or caught up to the number of excess deaths — because those excess deaths are compiled on the aforementioned delay.

 The gap between confirmed covid-19 deaths and excess deaths is not entirely or necessarily a measure of undetected covid deaths.
 It could also be other deaths that occurred because of the pandemic, like someone avoiding the emergency room out of concern of catching the virus who then dies of a heart attack.
 What’s noticeable about that lower graph, though, is that Florida’s confirmed death toll runs a lot closer to the excess toll than does New York’s, perhaps in part because New York’s first surge overlapped with a period when testing wasn’t expansive.

 All of this aside, you don’t need to rely upon our analysis of the CDC data to lose confidence in the thesis of the Yahoo report.
-You can, instead, rely upon the assessment of Dr. Moosa Tatar, the lead researcher on the study Yahoo cites.
+You can, instead, rely upon the assessment of Moosa Tatar, the lead researcher on the study Yahoo cites.

 “The impact of COVID-19 on mortality is significantly greater than the official COVID-19 data suggest,” he told National Review in an interview.
 “But we need further research to determine specific reasons for this.
 These deaths may have been directly or indirectly associated with COVID-19.”